Upcoming event: See how our commerce options can help your business adapt to the shifting landscape at GoDaddy Open 2021 on September 28.

 - Use natural light when possible.

 - Focus on the details of your product.

 - Use editing tools to give your images an edge.

 For the most part, you’ll probably want to take your own product pictures.
 It’s perfectly fine to use stock photography on occasion, but you don’t want to falsely represent what you offer.
 If you’re going to use stock photography, stick to incorporating them throughout your web content and not as the product images.

 Including pertinent contact information, both on a dedicated Contact Us page and throughout your site, is key to creating a seamless shopping experience.

 If your customers ever run into issues, you want them to be able to contact you immediately — not get frustrated and abandon the sale altogether.
 A contact form is a great solution, but make sure your phone number and business hours are visible, too.

 In addition to contact information, it’s important to display testimonials from your customers.
-Nowadays, 40 percent of consumers make purchasing decisions after reading just one to three reviews.
 Customer reviews inspire trust.
 They show potential buyers that your products actually solve pain points for real people.
-They’re absolutely vital for eCommerce sites, and you can curate them by sending out customer questionnaires.
+They’re absolutely vital for ecommerce sites, and you can curate them by sending out customer questionnaires.